Ask Krrish Contact Us

 Components in LWC communicate primarily through events.
 Understanding event flow is crucial for building interactive applications where components need to interact with each other.

 a.
-Child-to-Parent Communication (Custom Events):
+Child-to-Parent Communication (Custom Events)

 import { LightningElement } from 'lwc';